 - Physical therapy

-- Quitting smoking and other lifestyle modifications
+- Quitting smoking, improving posture and other lifestyle changes

 - Applying heat and/or ice to the neck or back